miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Deploy a WordPress site on a LAMP stack in the Cloud.md

 ---
-title:Deploy a WordPress site on a LAMP stack in the Cloud
+title: "Deploy a WordPress site on a LAMP stack in the Cloud"
 date: 2023-10-21
 categories: [cloud]
+tags: [cloud]
 ---

 # Deploy a WordPress site on a LAMP stack in the Cloud